Join Our Group Treks

 Which One Should Beginners Choose?

-For most first-time trekkers with no prior high-altitude experience, Annapurna Base Camp is the better starting point.
-It's shorter, cheaper, less logistically fragile (no dependency on Lukla's notoriously weather-sensitive flights), and gives you a genuine sense of Himalayan trekking, teahouses, mountain views, multi-day walking, without the altitude risk and cost of EBC.
+For most first-time trekkers with no prior high-altitude experience, Annapurna Base Camp Trek is the better starting point — mainly because EBC requires spending multiple nights above 3,500 m, an altitude where genuine acclimatization experience matters, and ABC simply doesn't ask that of you.
+It's shorter, cheaper, less logistically fragile (no dependency on Lukla's notoriously weather-sensitive flights), and gives you a genuine sense of Himalayan trekking — teahouses, mountain views, multi-day walking — without the altitude risk and cost of EBC.

-Choose Everest Base Camp first if: you have some trekking or high-altitude experience already, you're specifically drawn to standing at the base of the world's highest mountain and can't be talked out of it, or you have the extra time and budget and want to go straight for the more iconic, more demanding trek.
+Choose Everest Base Camp Trek if: you have some trekking or high-altitude experience already, ideally above 3,000–3,500 m, you're specifically drawn to standing at the base of the world's highest mountain and can't be talked out of it, or you have the extra time and budget and want to go straight for the more iconic, more demanding trek.

 Plenty of trekkers do both, often ABC first as a lower-stakes introduction, then EBC once they know how their body handles altitude and multi-day trekking.
-If your schedule allows only one trip and you're unsure which to pick, your fitness level and altitude tolerance, more than your bucket list, should probably decide it.
+If your schedule allows only one trip and you're unsure which to pick, your fitness level and altitude tolerance — specifically, whether you've comfortably handled 3,500+ m before — more than your bucket list, should probably decide it.

 Frequently Asked Questions